GoogleCloudPlatform/community/tutorials/cloud-functions-callable/index.md

 ### Write the function

-In a new file called `index.js`, add the following code and change the `PROJECT_ID` variable at the top to your real project ID:
+In a new file called `index.js`, add the following code and change the `PROJECT_ID` value at the top to your real project ID:

     const functions = require('firebase-functions');
     const admin = require('firebase-admin');